-For an asset handled under Section 9.F.3.c and for which the NAIC designation varies depending on the company’s carrying value of the asset, the company must avoid overstatement of the net return of the asset when projecting future payments of principal and interest together with the prescribed annual default costs.
+For an asset handled under Section 9.F.3 and for which the NAIC designation varies depending on the company’s carrying value of the asset, the company must avoid overstatement of the net return of the asset when projecting future payments of principal and interest together with the prescribed annual default costs.

 Guidance Note: For example, if a non-agency RMBS is rated NAIC 2 if held at a particular company’s carrying value but NAIC 4 if held at par, and that company’s cash-flow model first projects the full recovery of scheduled principal and interest, it would be more appropriate to then deduct annual default costs consistent with NAIC 4 rather than NAIC 2.
 If the company’s cashflow model has already incorporated a reduced return of principal and interest consistent with the company’s carrying value, then it would be more appropriate to deduct annual default costs consistent with NAIC 2.
 Modeling of assets with impairments is an emerging topic, and methods for handling in vendor and company projection models vary.